DISSINET/InkVisitor/packages/database/README.md

 ## Initialization

+Warning: the following script will remove all tables and recreates them with basic mock data!

-For creating base schema, please use [import.ts](./scripts/import.ts) script.
-Usage:
+For creating base schema with mock data, please use [import.ts](./scripts/import.ts) script.
+Usage: `npm run import-<suffix>`.
+Each import run task calls `import.ts` script with arguments `dataset name` and `env name`.

+`dataset` identifies the configuration - which file to import, which indexes to prepare, how to transform data before importing.
+`env` identifies set of environmental variables stored in [env](./env) directory in appropriate files.
+For creating your own environment or to supply predefined, just copy [.env.example](./env/.env.example) file to `.env.<env name>` and fill in variables.

+### Importing locally / remotely

+To switch between local -> remote host, just provide `SSH*` variables.
+If provided successfully, you will be prompted to confirm that you are in fact connecting via ssh tunnel.

+### Example usage

 - `npm run import-local`
 - `npm run import-remote`
 - etc

-Warning: this script will remove all tables and recreates them with basic mock data.

-# Backup
+## Backup

 `rethinkdb` comes with `rethinkdb-dump` tool, which creates snapshot according to provided arguments.
 Normally you would need to call this tool periodically in `crontab`.
-You can use script [backup.sh](./scripts/backup.sh) for this, which do the following:
+You can use script [backup.sh](./scripts/backup.sh) for this, which does the following:

 - delete outdated backup files older than 3 days but keep files for first day of each month
-- run in cycle for each database (names are provided in named array) and create snapshot with name `backup_YYYY_MM_DD_DBNAME.tar.gz
+- run in cycle for each database (names are provided in named array) and create snapshot with name `backup_YYYY_MM_DD_DBNAME.tar.gz`

-Cron can be setup like:
+Cron can be setup like thisTo be sure:

 - `crontab -e`
 - add line `0 0 * * * <path to sh script> >> <path to logfile> 2>&1`

 ## Gcloud

+To be sure our backup files are stored securely, we can use some cloud storage.
-For copying to gcloud, we are using [rclone](https://rclone.org/).
+To keep it simple, we are using gcloud and a free tool - [rclone](https://rclone.org/).
-Sync it like `rclone sync archives remote:inkvisitor-backup`
+Sync it like `rclone sync archives remote:inkvisitor-backup` - see [sync.sh](./sync.sh) script, which could be also called with cron.

+## Generating import data

+TODO